mecid/mecid.github.io/_posts/2025-07-30-streaming-changes-with-observations.md

 }
 ```

 The introduction of the *Observations* type marks a significant improvement in Swift’s data observation capabilities, especially for developers embracing Swift Concurrency.
 It bridges the gap between reactive-style updates and modern asynchronous patterns, making it easier to build clean, efficient, and responsive UIs.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!